danfuzz/bayou/README.md

 Bayou
 =======

-A little [Quill](https://quilljs.com/) demo application which includes synchronization of document state across multiple clients.
+A collaborative document editor, which uses [Quill](https://quilljs.com/) on the front end.
+It includes synchronization of document state across multiple clients. **It is a work in progress.**

 The code is set up to make it straightforward to customize.
 Salient details: